48 Hours in Chicago: How to Spend a Weekend in the Windy City

 It’s also where hordes gather to snap a selfie at Cloud Gate, aka The Bean.
 It’s fun to move around and see your distorted self in the shiny silver surface.
 If you want to avoid the crowds, plan to visit this popular Chicago attraction in the morning.

-One of the most popular things to do in Chicago is visit Cloud Gate, also known as the Bean, a popular spot for taking photographs
+Tourists surrounding the Cloud Gate sculpture, also known as 'The Bean,' in Millennium Park, with the city's skyline reflected in its shiny, metallic surface.
+One of the most popular things to do in Chicago is visit Cloud Gate, also known as the Bean, a popular spot for taking photographs.

 Beaches